When is the Best Time to Visit the Philippines? Take It from the Locals!

 The Philippines is a tropical country with two major seasons: dry season (December-May) and rainy or wet season (June-November).
 The warmest months of the year are from March to October.
 The winter monsoon brings cooler air from November to February.
 May is considered the warmest month, and January, the coolest.

-Do note that dry season doesn’t necessarily mean rainfall and typhoons won’t occur.
-On the other hand, wet season doesn’t mean it’s always going to rain.
-The country is surrounded by major bodies of water — the Pacific Ocean on the east, the South China Sea on the west and north, and the Celebes Sea on the south.
+The country is surrounded by major bodies of water — the Pacific Ocean in the east, the West Philippine Sea in the west, and the Celebes Sea in the south.
 Hence, the Philippines is vulnerable to storms and typhoons all year round.

 Typhoons that struck the Philippines

-On November 2013, super typhoon Yolanda (Haiyan) badly hit the Philippines, severely affecting the Visayas region particularly Tacloban City, Leyte.
-More recently, in December 2021, super typhoon Odette (Rai) devastated many parts of the Visayas and Mindanao including Cebu, Leyte, Surigao and Siargao.
+On 16 December 2021, super typhoon Odette (Rai) devastated many parts of the Visayas and Mindanao including Cebu, Leyte, Surigao, and Siargao.

 Catastrophic typhoons like Sendong (2011), Pablo (2012), Yolanda (2013), Ruby (2014), and Odette (2021) have all occurred between November and December.
 Therefore, we don’t recommend that you travel during these months.